Peek Inside a Classroom: Effective Education Reform

 Teachers can learn too!

-I felt we had a positive, caring beginning to our day of academics, but I often pushed the pace, especially when days overflowed with Lesson Plans.
+It seemed that we had a positive, caring beginning to our day of academics, but I often pushed the pace, especially when days overflowed with Lesson Plans.

 I agreed, skeptically, thinking we already had a fine, “community” startup, and wondering where we’d find the time.

 We started with learning the routine.
-I added some options to Dr. Bloom’s question: a) to ‘pass’, thinking that sometimes some of the kids would be dealing with weighty stuff, and b) to add a reason for their feeling or simply say “no reason”.
+I added some options to Dr. Bloom’s question: a) to ‘pass’, thinking that sometimes some of the kids would be dealing with weighty stuff, or b) to add a reason for their feeling or simply say “no reason”.

 “Knowing” is not the same as “Understanding”